saip429/AutoModeler/readme.md

-# Auto ML
+# Auto Modeler
-> Automatic tool to analyze and operate on time series data
+> Automatic tool to analyze, operate on, and train models on time series data

 ## features
 * > Allows user to upload csv files and perform EDA operations